smartbcity/connect-im/storybook/d2/organization-id/desc.md

-Unique identifier of the organization.
+Unique identifier of an organization.